Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/New-CMDeviceCollection.md

 PS C:\>New-CMDeviceCollection -Name "Windows 7" -LimitingCollectionName "All Systems"
 ```

-This command creates a collection for all computers that run WindowsÂ® 7.
+This command creates a collection for all computers that run Windows® 7.
-The *LimitingCollectionName* parameter specifies that any device in the All Systems collection can be a member of the WindowsÂ® 7 collection.
+The *LimitingCollectionName* parameter specifies that any device in the All Systems collection can be a member of the Windows® 7 collection.

 ## PARAMETERS